 - Exfoliate Feet.
 Exfoliation is the process of removing dead skin cells from your body.
-Odour causing bacteria love to feed on these dead skin cells.
+Odor-causing bacteria love to feed on these dead skin cells.
 Use an exfoliating brush or glove on your feet 2-3 times a week to help keep bacteria away.

 - Baking soda or Corn starch: Sprinkle in your shoes.
 Use to absorb sweat and keep the feet dry like foot powders.
-Baking soda will even kill some bacteria to neutralise the odour.
+Baking soda will even kill some bacteria to neutralise the odor.

 - Lemon Juice: Use cotton balls to apply fresh lemon juice to the soles of your feet before putting on your shoes and socks.
 It helps to close your pores and prevent sweating.
 Lemon juice can also work as a natural deodorant.

 - Tea Foot Soak: Soak your feet in tea for half an hour daily – for a week – letting the tannic acid work its magic.
 Just add 4 – 5 tea bags to a litre of boiling water.
 Once cooled, soak your feet for 15-20 minutes.
-Some report that drinking the tea can also be helpful in combating foot sweat.
+Some report that drinking tea can also help combat foot sweat.

 What if that doesn’t work??

 If antiperspirant doesn’t stop foot perspiration, Iontophoresis might be a good option.
 It’s been used for over 50 years to treat excessive sweating of the hands and feet.
-Iontophoresis works by using electrical currents to drive medication into the skin surface.
+Iontophoresis works by using electrical currents to drive the medication into the skin’s surface.
 It’s similar to an injection, but without the needles.
-Iontophoresis machines can be purchased and used in home. (cost ranges from $400-650 AUS) There are skin clinics around the place that offer the service too.
+Iontophoresis machines can be purchased and used at home. (cost ranges from $400-650 AUS) There are skin clinics around the place that offer the service too.

 Botox Injections (Botulinum Toxin)